On Earth We're Briefly Gorgeous by Ocean Vuong (Penguin Books)

 Ocean Vuong is a Vietnamese-American poet whose debut novel, On Earth We’re Briefly Gorgeous became a New York Times Bestseller.
 The main character, Little Dog, is writing a letter to his mother.
 He knows it’s a letter she will never read as his mother is illiterate.
 It is more about Little Dog coming to terms with his own life by revisiting his past.

-Little Dog first reminisces about his mother.
-The way she hurt him when he was still a child.
+Little Dog first reminisces about his mother—the way she hurt him when he was still a child.
 The first time she hit him, he was only four years old.
-Then there was the time with the remote control that left a bruise on his forearm but told his teachers, “I fell playing tag”.
-Another time, he wrote about his mother throwing a box of Legos at her head.
+Then there was the time with the remote control that left a bruise on his forearm but he told his teachers, “I fell playing tag”.
+Another time, he writes about his mother throwing a box of Legos at her head.

 Little Dog writes to his mother and says he was thirteen when he finally told her to stop hurting him.
 He looked deep into her eyes, the way he learned to do with the bullies that used to hit him.
-His mother, turning away as if nothing happened.
+His mother turned away as if nothing happened.
 He writes to say, “we both knew you’d never hit me again”.

-He writes how Lan ran away from an arranged marriage and became a prostitute during the Vietnam War.
-How she married an American serviceman, then gave birth to a child, the child being his mother, Rose.
+He writes how Lan ran away from an arranged marriage and became a prostitute during the Vietnam War and how she married an American serviceman, then gave birth to a child, his mother, Rose.
 However, Rose was not the child of the soldier Lan married as she was already four months pregnant when she met him.

-Halfway through the novel, Little Dog makes his confession to his mother about his first true relationship - a white boy named Trevor, born and bred in America. who meets while working on a tobacco farm one summer.
-He was only seventeen.
-This relationship would continue into adulthood but would end in tragedy as Trevor becomes a heavy drug user.
+Halfway through the novel, Little Dog makes his confession to his mother about his first true relationship—a white boy named Trevor, born and bred in America. whom he meets while working on a tobacco farm one summer when he is only seventeen.
+This relationship continues into adulthood but ends in tragedy as Trevor becomes a heavy drug user.